+VAILE -

 KNEE

-Basic Science (Regional)
+Basic Science (Regional) 1

-Anatomy
+Anatomy 1 1

 Anatomy of the knee joint and related structures 3 4 4

 Surgical approaches to the knee and arthroscopic access 2 4 4

+-

-Physiology
+Physiology +,- +

 Physiology of nerve function around the knee.
 2 4 4

+Dethalam.

-Pathology
+Pathology + 1

 Inflammatory, degenerative and infective conditions of the knee 3 4 4

 Instability of the knee, including the patellofemoral joint 2 4 4

+Defermation 1

-Deformity
+Deformity + 1

 Acquired and developmental deformities of the knee 2 4 4

+Dain - -

-Pain
+Pain 1 1

 Causes of the painful knee 3 4 4

-Neoplasia
+Magnicain 1

+Neoplasia Denim and maliment conditions in the kneed and ourrounding structures A 4

 Benign and malignant conditions in the knee and surrounding structures 2 4 4

 Biomechanics & Biomaterials

+1 1 1

 Biomechanics of the knee 1 4 4

 Biomechanics of knee arthroplasty 1 4 4

-Investigations
+Investigations -

 Radiological investigation to assess the knee 3 4 4

 Diagnostic and therapeutic injections 2 4 4

 Examination under anaesthetic and arthroscopy 2 4 4

+.,, 1 4 4

 Neurophysiology in knee disorders 1 4 4

-Critical Conditions
+Critical Conditions +

 Neurovascular injuries 3 4 4

+iveurovasculai irijunies 4 4

 Assessments

 History and examination of the knee joint including special clinical tests 3 4 4

--
+Thatory and examination of the knee joint including apecial clinical tests + - 7

 Treatments 1

-Operative City III - -
+Operative +

 Arthroplasty of the knee 2 4 4

 Arthroscopy of the knee 2 4 4

 Ligamentous instability of the knee 2 4 4

 Patello-femoral disorders 1 4 4

 Meniscal pathology 2 4 4

 Degenerative and inflammatory arthritis 2 4 4

 Principles of revision surgery for failed arthroplasty 1 4 4

 Techniques available to repair and replace articular cartilage 1 4 4

 Management of tendon, ligament and nerve injuries 1 4 4

-Non operative
+management of tendon, figament and herve figures 4 +

+1

+Non-operative

-Orthoses 1 4 4
+Orthoses 1 1 4 4

-Rehabilitation of the knee 1 3 4
+Rehabilitation of the knee 1 1 3 4

 Complications

-Failed arthroplasty and soft tissue surgery 1 3 4
+Failed arthroplasty and soft tissue surgery 1 1 3 4

 HIP

-Basic Science (Regional)
+Basic Science (Regional) +

-basic Science (Regional)

-Anatomy
+Anatomy -

+Anatomy of the hip and polyio region and related structures 2 1 1

-Anatomy of the hip and pelvic region and related structures 3 4 4
+Anatomy of the hip and pelvic region and related structures 2 4 4

 Surgical approaches to the hip including arthroscopic access 2 4 4

-Surgical approaches to the hip including artificscopic access + 1

-Physiology
+Dhysiology +

+Physiology Physiology of paragraphs of acting the big 1 1 4

 Physiology of nerve function affecting the hip 2 4 4

-Thyolology of horre tandion allocally the hip † '

 Pathology

+3 4 4

-Inflammatory, degenerative and infective conditions of the hip 3 4 4
+Inflammatory, degenerative and infective conditions of the hip 1

 Impingement disorders 1 4 4

+Primary and Secondary Tumours around the Hip 1 4 4

 Deformity

 Acquired and developmental deformity around the hip 1 4 4

+Acquired and developmental deformity around the hip + ' 7 1

-Pain
+Pain 1

 The painful hip 3 4 4

+The paintering

 Biomechanics & Biomaterials

 Biomechanics of the hip 1 4 4

 Biomechanics of hip arthroplasty 1 4 4

 Investigations

 Radiological investigations to assess the hip 3 4 4

 Diagnostic and guided injections 2 4 4

 Hip arthroscopy 1 4 4

 Neurophysiology in hip disorders 2 4 4

+1 7 07 1

 Assessments

 History and examination of hip including special clinical tests 3 4 4

-Treatments 1
+Treatments

-Operative City III + +
+Operative

 Arthroplasty of the hip 2 4 4

 Arthroscopy of the hip 1 4 4

 Soft tissue surgery, osteotomy, osteoplasty and arthrodesis of the hip 1 3 4

 Management of tendon, ligament and nerve injuries 1 4 4

-Non aparativo +
+Non-operative

-Non-operative Orthoses 1 4 4
+Orthoses 1 4 4

-Offiloses + +

-Complications + +
+Complications

 Failed arthroplasty and soft tissue surgery 1 3 4

-i alled artifioplasty and soft hoode surgery - +

-1